bind-almir/sls-csharp-layer-example/readme.md

 Check `CloudWatch` for functions logs.

 Normally you would want to have layers and functions separated into 2 stacks.
-For the sake of simplicity this examples containes both in a single stack.
+For the sake of simplicity this examples contains both in a single stack.